Psychology Course Syllabus

 This course introduces high school students to the study of psychology and helps them master fundamental concepts in research, theory, and human behavior.
-Students analyze human growth, learning, personality, and behavior from the perspective of major theories within psychology, including the biological, psychosocial, and cognitive perspectives.
+Students analyze human growth, learning, personality, and behavior from the perspective of major theories within psychology.
 From a psychological point of view, students investigate the nature of being human as they build a comprehensive understanding of traditional psychological concepts and contemporary perspectives in the field.
 Course components include an introduction to the history, perspectives, and research of psychology; an understanding of topics such as the biological aspects of psychology, learning, and cognitive development; the stages of human development; aspects of personality and intelligence; the classification and treatment of psychological disorders; and psychological aspects of social interactions.

-- Identify brain structures and various factors influencing memory formation.
+- Identify brain structures and various environmental and biological influences on personality.

 - Define personality and discuss environmental and biological influences on personality.